- The best way to prevent the flu is to get a flu vaccine each year. The flu season can last

 If, however, you have symptoms of flu and are in a high risk group, or are very sick or worried about your illness, contact your health care provider (doctor, physician assistant, etc.).
 They may prescribe antiviral drugs.
 Antivirals are different from antibiotics.
 They can make illness milder and shorten the time you are sick.
 They also can prevent serious flu complications, like pneumonia.
 Not everyone with the flu needs antivirals, so talk to your health care provider.

-Community Flu Planning Partners
+Community Flu Vaccination Planning Committee

 The organizations listed below are working together to provide consistent flu-related messaging and access to flu vaccinations, to increase vaccination rates and protect our community from the flu.